Meet FlyFin TaxGPT, Your A.I. Powered Tax-Assistant ️

 Filing Form 8832 to be taxed as a sole proprietorship or partnership

-If you are an S corporation or C corporation, you can choose to backtrack and be taxed as a sole proprietorship or partnership.
-There could be several reasons for you to backtrack:
+If you are an S corporation or C corporation, you can choose to backtrack and go back to being taxed as a sole proprietorship or partnership.
+This could be due to reasons like:

 • You like the simplicity of a partnership in a multi-party setting.